 Curious about Google Sheets project management?

-Google Sheets is a pretty nice spreadsheet tool.
+Google Sheets is a pretty nice spreadsheet software.

 So why not try and make it a permanent part of your project management process, right?